 Now, let’s look at the laws that apply to providing alcohol to minors in New Jersey.
 Specifically, the law you should be concerned with is N.J.S.A.
 2C: 33-17.

-Under this law, you could be charged with a disorderly persons offense if you purposely or knowingly offer, serve or simply “make available” an alcoholic beverage to an underage person.
+Under this law, you could be charged with a disorderly persons offense.
+This applies if you purposely or knowingly offer, serve or simply “make available” an alcoholic beverage to an underage person.

-The only exceptions to this law apply where the alcohol is provided to a minor (1) who is your child, (2) as part of a religious observance or (3) in the presence of and with the permission of the minor’s parent or guardian.
+The only exceptions to this law apply where the alcohol is provided to a minor.
+That person is defined as someone: (1) who is your child, (2) as part of a religious observance or (3) in the presence of and with the permission of the minor’s parent or guardian.

-So, as you can see, if you allow your teen to host a house party where alcohol is served to other minors, you could potentially face serious criminal consequences.
+Don’t allow your teen to host a house party where alcohol is served to other minors.
+You could potentially face serious criminal consequences.

 Ways to Avoid Legal Trouble When Hosting Teen Parties